Architecture and performance of Devito, a system for automated stencil computation: Automated performance optimizations

 \item {\bf Factorization.} This pass visits each expression tree and tries to factorize FD weights.
 Factorization is applied without altering the expression structure (e.g., without expanding products) and without performing any heuristic search across groups of expressions.
 This choice is based on the observation that a more aggressive approach is only rarely helpful (never in the test cases in Section~\ref{sec:performance}), while the increase in symbolic processing time could otherwise be significant.
 The implementation exploits the \Sympy\xspace\xspace{\tt collect} routine.
 However, while {\tt collect} only searches for common factors across the immediate children of a single node, the DSE implementation recursively applies {\tt collect} to each {\tt Add} node (i.e., an addition) in the expression tree, until the leaves are reached.

 \item {\bf Extraction.} The name stems from the fact that sub-expressions matching a certain condition are pulled out of a larger expression, and their values are stored into suitable scalar or tensor temporaries.
 For example, a condition could be ``{\it extract all time-varying sub-expressions whose operation count is larger than a given threshold}''.
 A tensor temporary may be preferred over a scalar temporary if the intention is to let the {\it IET construction} pass (see Section~\ref{sec:scheduling}) place the pulled sub-expressions within an outer loop nest.
 Obviously, this comes at the price of additional storage.
-This peculiar effect -- trading operations for memory -- will be thoroughly analyzed in Sections~\ref{sec:cire} and~\ref{sec:performance}.
+This peculiar effect---trading operations for memory---will be thoroughly analyzed in Sections~\ref{sec:sie} and~\ref{sec:performance}.

-\item {\bf Detection of aliases.} The Alias-Detection Algorithm implements the most advanced DSE pass.
-In essence, an alias is a sub-expression that is redundantly computed at multiple iteration points.
-Because of its key role in the Cross-Iteration Redundancy-Elimination algorithm, the formalization of the Alias-Detection Algorithm is postponed until Section~\ref{sec:cire}.
+\item {\bf Detection of shift-invariants.} In essence, a shift-invariant is a sub-expression that is redundantly computed at multiple iteration points.
+Because of its key role in the Shift-invariants Elimination algorithm, the explanation of how shift-invariants are detected is postponed until Section~\ref{sec:sie}.

 \end{itemize}